 Other options, including a longer length of travel, can be customized to fit the application and requirements.
 The mechanical spring assembly could look like the diagram to the left.

-Constant force springs have many benefits over a generic weight system for counterbalancing, such as smaller space requirements and less overall weight.
+Constant force counterbalance springs have many benefits over a generic weight system for counterbalancing, such as smaller space requirements and less overall weight.
 Purchase from our spring store.
-For more information please contact us today!
+For more information, please contact us today!